kregmi/VTE/README.md

 ## Code

-### Geo-Temporal Feature Learning:
+### GeoTemporalFeatureLearning:
 Code to conduct geo-temporal feature learning.
 The `encoder` consists of code for 2D CNN backbone.
 The `temporalAttention` consists of the implementation of transformer-based attention module.

 ### TrajectorySmoothingNetwork: